 NWS offices serving California offer a variety of specialized Decision Support Services for the fire community.
 These include special fire weather webinars, briefings, targeted emails, and daily or event-driven conference calls.
 These can also serve as an opportunity for fire agencies and emergency management to ask questions or discuss local fuel conditions.
-To learn more about these services, or to be notified of any event-driven services, contact the fire weather program manager for respective NWS offices.
+NWS offices may also use GOES satellites to quickly discover new wildfire hotspots and notify fire partners.
+For more information on hotspot notifications, please see Appendix D. To learn more about these services, or to be notified of any event-driven services, contact the fire weather program manager for respective NWS offices.